A worked example illustrating a typical engagement scope and outcome. Not a real client case.

-CloudSync (disguised), a B2B SaaS company with $2.4M ARR and 40% YoY growth, failed due diligence on three consecutive Series A attempts.
-Revenue recognition was non-compliant (annual contracts recognized upfront instead of ratably under ASC 606), SaaS metrics were unreliable (churn was reported as ~3% but was actually 5.8%), and the founder was spending 15 hours per week on spreadsheet-based finance instead of building product.
-We rebuilt the entire financial infrastructure in 90 days — proper rev rec, a real-time metrics dashboard, a board-ready financial model, and investor-grade reporting.
-The company closed a $4.2M Series A within 60 days of completing the overhaul.
-The lead VC cited "unusually clean financials for a company this stage" during the term sheet call.
+Picture a B2B SaaS company with $2.4M ARR and 40% YoY growth that fails due diligence on three consecutive Series A attempts.
+Revenue recognition is non-compliant (annual contracts recognised upfront instead of ratably under ASC 606), SaaS metrics are unreliable (churn reported as ~3% but actually 5.8%), and the founder is spending 15 hours a week on spreadsheet-based finance instead of building product.
+A 90-day rebuild of the entire financial infrastructure — proper rev rec, a real-time metrics dashboard, a board-ready financial model, and investor-grade reporting — supports closing a $4.2M Series A within 60 days of completing the overhaul.
+Lead VCs typically cite "unusually clean financials for a company this stage" during term-sheet conversations.

-From Spreadsheet Chaos to Series A: How a SaaS Startup Got Investor-Ready in 90 Days
+From Spreadsheet Chaos to Series A in 90 Days: A Worked Example

 Three term sheets.
 Three failures.
-One $2.4M ARR SaaS company that couldn't close a Series A — not because of their product, but because of their financials.
-This is the story of how we fixed it.
+A $2.4M ARR SaaS company that can't close a Series A — not because of the product, but because of the financials.
+This is how the rebuild works.

 By Stuart Wilson, ACMA CGMA · July 13, 2026 · 12 min read